twitter/scoot/scheduler/client/README.md

 * Thrift interface
 * Configuration Schema

-The actual implementations in scoot/scootapi/server handle Cloud Server API request handling from the Thrift interface down.
 The main elements here are:
 * __MakeHandler__ - main Cloud Scoot API Handler.
 Implementation here includes scheduler, saga coordinator, and stats receiver.
 * __MakeServer__ - wraps the Handler with Thrift connection info and glues the API handler logic to the Thrift interface
 * __RunJob__ and __GetStatus__ - API handler implementations